Think you are a moderate drinker? Think again

 While the participants in the study were told the health risks of this extra drinking, two out of three said they did not plan to curb their consumption.

 When the study had finished, participants were offered some simple tips for reducing their consumption.
-These included having days off from drinking, not pre-drinking before a night out, drinking more mixed drinks and trading out soft drinks for alcohol.
+These included having days off from drinking, not pre-drinking before a night out, drinking more mixed drinks and swapping alcohol for soft drinks.

 Positive results of not drinking

 Those that did cut down reported plenty of positive results.
 On average, these people consumed 1,658 fewer calories per week.
-Those who cut down also said they improved their physical and emotional wellbeing.
+Those who cut down also reported improvements in their physical and emotional wellbeing.

-‘Cutting back your drinking can reduce your health risks, reduce your calorie intake, help you sleep better and boost your energy.’
-The government advises that people should not regularly drink more than the daily unit guidelines of 3-4 units of alcohol for men (equivalent to a pint and a half of four per cent beer) and 2-3 units of alcohol for women (equivalent to a 175 ml glass of wine).
+The government advises that people should not regularly drink more than the daily unit guidelines of three to four units of alcohol for men (equivalent to a pint and a half of 4% beer) and two to three units of alcohol for women (equivalent to a 175 ml glass of wine).